 "They're down, situation nominal", said CIA Director Bill Conroy.
-A nominal situation report meant everything was going according to plan - so far.
-Because they were in hostile territory their satellite communications were necessarily brief.
-The system used very low power sub carrier-encoded spread spectrum technology, making detection extremely difficult, if not impossible.
-Still, they couldn't be too careful.
+A nominal situation report (sitrep) meant everything was going according to plan - so far.
+Because we were in hostile territory our satellite communications were necessarily brief.
+The system used a very low power subcarrier-encoded spread spectrum technology, making detection extremely difficult, if not impossible.
+Still, we couldn't be too careful.
 The stateside members of the secure network mission team included CIA Director Bill Conroy; Wayne Hawkins, the CIA's nuclear weapons expert at Langley and prior manager of ORNL (Oak Ridge National Laboratory); President Bradley Stevens; Admiral George Bennington, Commander, JSOC (Joint Special Operations Command); and the Chairman of the Joint Chiefs, Admiral Gerald Sterett.
-All, except Stevens were gathered in the secure briefing room at the Pentagon.
-The President had a secure video link in his secure briefing facility in the basement of the White House somehow pronounced sort of like Young, we called him Young-Ku as did his fellow agents.
-Young-Ku was a twenty six year old Olympic wrestler.
-His parents had inherited a nice restaurant just prior to the Korean War in the early fifties and were very well to do by Korean standards.
-They had been subversively anticommunist during the conflict and after the communist take-over they helped their son develop an occupation that allowed worldwide travel.
-Highly visible international athletic competition was a well compensated occupation in North Korea as it was in all communist countries.
+All, except Stevens were gathered in the secure briefing room at CIA Headquarters, Langley, Virginia.
+The President had a secure video link in his secure briefing facility in the basement of the White House.

-The fourth member of our down range mission team was an in-country CIA agent named Chen Duong-Ku.
-Since Duong was
+The fourth member of our down range mission team was an